f8al/foundry-vote/README.md

 # foundry-vote
-a module for FoundryVTT to add a /vote command to chat
+A module for FoundryVTT to add a /vote command to chat

+## Features:
+- create simple poll votes with the `/vote` command
+- logs vote results to a journal entry
+- has per user choice highlighting

 ## How to use it at the table: